 6.3 Prior to the Respondent being invited to an interview, the Respondent will be advised as to the Complaint and provided a copy of the Policy and Procedures.
 During the interview, the Respondent will have an opportunity to respond to the alleged Misconduct and to present any relevant evidence.

 6.4 The Senior Officer and/or investigators (after consultation with the applicable VP for this purpose) may seek legal counsel as to specific aspects of or the structure of the investigation or written investigation report.

 6.5 If a Formal Investigation is required, the Senior Officer will appoint a minimum of two investigators within 10 business days of receipt of the Complaint.
+Terms of reference should be established between the Senior Officer and the investigation team, setting out scope of the investigation and timelines.
 The Formal Investigation will be completed as expediently as possible, ideally within 30 calendar days of the date the investigators are appointed.

 6.6 For a Formal Investigation, investigators may be employees of the University or external persons.
-Internal Investigators will typically be chosen from the roster of trained investigators maintained by the Sexual Violence Response Team.
+At least one investigator will typically be chosen from the roster of trained investigators maintained by the Sexual Violence Response Team.
 Additional investigators may also be drawn from this roster or include the Responding Officer or an external or other internal investigator as may be appropriate to best carry out the objectives in section 6.2.
 The investigation team should consist of at least one male and one female (where the Complainant(s) and Respondent(s) are of more than one gender) and where possible, one faculty member and one staff member.
-If an external investigator is hired, they may conduct the investigation on their own.
 If the Complaint relates to Classroom Community Standards set out in Section 7B of the Policy, the investigation team must consist of a faculty member.
 No more than two investigators should take part in any interviews at one time.

 6.7 The Senior Officer will consider all relevant factors in the circumstances when appointing investigators for a Formal Investigation, including without limiting: